chickendrop89/sourceforge-folder-downloader/README.md

 - `[optional] output directory`
     - example: `winscp-2.0`

+- `[optional] -ow, --overwrite`
+    - Whenever to overwrite files if they exist

 ## Requirements:
 - Basic linux utilities that are present on every system like: `sed`, `grep`, and `curl`